Fremont is Seattle's most bohemian neighborhood.

-Fremont abounds with casual restaurant options, including Red Star Taco Bar, Triangle Spirits (gourmet burgers), Cafe Turko (turkish), El Camino (mexican), Chiso Sushi, and ZapVerr (thai).
+Fremont abounds with casual restaurant options, including Red Star Taco Bar (tacos and tequila), Triangle Spirits (gourmet burgers), Cafe Turko (turkish), El Camino (mexican), and ZapVerr (thai).
 Fremont is a relaxed foodie destination with low-key neighborhood pubs like the Outlander Brewery and Red Door.
 The Fremont Brewing Company is also hugely popular and has an outdoor patio.

-If your're looking for a trendy restaurant with super-sleek decor, then make a booking at the Claret Wine Bar, The Whale Wins, Joule, and The Masonry Fremont.
+If your're looking for a trendy restaurant with super-sleek decor, then make a booking at the Claret Wine Bar, The Whale Wins (northwest fare), Joule (asian fusion), and The Masonry Fremont (craft beer and pizza).

 2. Load up on coffee.